NURBS to Sculptie

 You can make your life easy by selecting, “Layout clipped to image size”, and just scale the map, until it fits perfectly.

 If you see a black stripe at one side of the sculptie, you did not precisely adjust the UV-map, or the vertex points are not adjusted at the correct positions.
 In that case, enter the UV-image editor again, and readjust your UV-map, until it covers the hole image space.
-Then do again: render, bake Second Life sculpties.
+Then do again: render, bake SL sculpties.
 And you are done.
-Your Sculptie is now ready for import to Second Life.
+Your Sculptie is now ready for import to OpenSim or any compatible online world.

 If you want to know how you can create a sculptie map without any script help, then hold on.
 I show you now, how this is done: